 Even swimsuits made with synthetic fabrics will fade over time if chlorine is used as a sanitizer, but much less so than fabrics made from natural fibers.
-The FROG @ease ® In-line System, the standard treatment in Caldera Spas hot tubs, is not harsh on fabrics.
+The FROG @ease ® In-line System, the standard treatment in the Vacanza Series spas, is not harsh on fabrics.
 Treatments used by other hot tub brands may tend to be more detrimental to fabrics and seams.

 4. Should I use an old swimsuit in my hot tub?